Funders' views on sex and gender aspects of research proposals

 The Swedish Government has commissioned the Swedish Gender Equality Agency to support all government agencies and state-funded higher-education institutions in their efforts to integrate a gender perspective in all their operations.
 Although this Gender Mainstreaming in Government Agencies (GMGA) programme deals largely with issues of gender equality, i.e., equal opportunities for men and women, in 2018 the Swedish government issued a directive to national funding agencies—including Vetenskapsrådet, Formas, Forte and Vinnova—to work towards the inclusion of a sex and gender perspective in the research they fund.

-Accordingly, Vetenskapsrådet (the Swedish Research Council) recently announced that from 2020 onwards (and for some of its 2019 calls) all grant applicants will be required to describe whether sex and gender aspects are relevant to their research, and, if so, how they will integrate them into their research plan.
-Assessment of how such sex and/or gender aspects are addressed in the proposal will form part of the evaluation of the research proposal's scientific quality.
-Vetenskapsrådet is also a partner in the GENDER-NET Plus ERA-NET Cofund, which aims to strengthen transnational collaborations to support the promotion of gender equality through institutional change and instigate the integration of sex and gender analysis into research and funding programmes.
+Accordingly, Vetenskapsrådet (the Swedish Research Council) announced that from 2020 onwards (and for some of its 2019 calls) all grant applicants will be required to describe whether sex and gender aspects are relevant to their research, and, if so, how they will integrate them into their research plan.
+Assessment of how such sex and/or gender aspects are addressed in the proposal is now part of the evaluation of the research proposal's scientific quality.
+Vetenskapsrådet was also a partner in the GENDER-NET Plus ERA-NET Cofund, which aimed to strengthen transnational collaborations to support the promotion of gender equality through institutional change and instigate the integration of sex and gender analysis into research and funding programmes.

 Sweden’s innovation agency, Vinnova, fully recognises the prominent role gender plays in innovation.
 In a book aptly named Innovation & Gender, they set out a wide range of arguments for the importance of the gender perspective in innovation and sustainable growth, illustrating, for instance, how “a gender perspective can help strengthen weak links in innovation milieus and provide a track towards an innovation case for gender diversity”.
 When it comes to grant proposals, Vinnova also stipulates that the gender dimension of the proposed research should (where appropriate) form an integrated part of the proposal.